bootscore/bootscore/readme.txt

 = Does this theme support any plugins? =

-bootScore includes support for WooCommerce and Infinite Scroll in Jetpack.
+Bootscore includes support for WooCommerce and Infinite Scroll in Jetpack.

 == Credits ==